 This is to correct the alignment error of the compass binnacle: Compass ahead and ships ahead have to be corresponding.
 For correction loosen the binnacle fixing bolts in the base.
 Oblong holes in the base allow to turn the binnacle column by +/-5° around its vertical axis.
-Attach the azimuth device and take a bearing of a midship object like masts (provided the compass binnacle itself is located midships) and turn the binnacle so that the index mark of the azimuth device shows "000" at the divided verge ring on top of the compass.
+Attach the azimuth device (if included in the range of delivery) and take a bearing of a midship object like masts (provided the compass binnacle itself is located midships) and turn the binnacle so that the index mark of the azimuth device shows "000" at the divided verge ring on top of the compass.